The Woman in White (novel): Themes and influences

 A theme of the story is the unequal position of married women in law at the time.
-Laura Glyde's interests have been neglected by her uncle and her fortune of £20,000 (then an enormous sum of money) by default falls to her husband on her death.
+Laura Glyde's interests have been neglected by her uncle, and her fortune of £20,000 (then an enormous sum of money) by default falls to her husband on her death.
 Collins dedicated this novel to Bryan Procter, poet and Commissioner for Lunacy, and was inspired by the case of Louisa Nottidge, who was abducted and imprisoned for the monetary convenience of her family.
 Women could be imprisoned in "lunatic asylums" if they became embarrassing or inconvenient to their husbands or fathers.
 In addition, before the passage of the Married Women's Property Act 1882, all of a wife's assets passed automatically to her husband.

 Publication

-The novel was first published in serial form in 1859–60, appearing in Charles Dickens' magazine All the Year Round (UK) and Harper's Weekly (US).
-It was published in book form in 1860.
+The novel was first published in serial form in 1859—60, appearing in Charles Dickens' magazine All the Year Round (UK) and Harper's Weekly (US).
+It was published in book form on 15 August 1860.

 Critical reception

 The novel was extremely successful commercially, but contemporary critics were generally hostile.
-Modern critics and readers regard it as Collins's best novel: a view with which Collins concurred, as it is the only one of his novels named in his chosen epitaph: "Author of The Woman in White and other works of fiction".
+Modern critics regard it as Collins's best novel, a view with which Collins concurred, as it is the only novel named in his chosen epitaph: "Author of The Woman in White and other works of fiction".

+The novel’s continuing influence in the 21st century led to the publication of a 12-novel series by American author Brenda Clough, following up on the plot, with Marian Halcombe as protagonist.